Adhalianna/wit/docs/seminar/presentation2.typ

 Alternatives:
 - version stamps
     - assumes replicas join and fork
+    - representation can reduce on join
+    - tracks causality
 - interval tree clocks
     - assumes replicas joind and fork
     - no global identifiers => version string not universal between servers

+= Versioning in git repositories

+- `601a610120ac669abaa1022996b616ceeab282dd` #linebreak()
+    SHA1 uniquely identifying commit in a repository.
+- `601a610` #linebreak()
+    The same commit reference abbreviated to uniquely identifying prefix.
+    (Variable length, Linux kernel needs 12 characters now.)
+- causality is not reflected in the representation

+= New layer of versioning

+Possible solutions to explore:
+- keep a database mapping global version to a local (git) version
+- limit versions to work for a single remote only
+- use a solution based on distributed ledger (not-a-crypto-currency blockchain)
+- create a distributed snapshot on each commit (Chandy-Lamport algorithm) and collect it before operation finishes

 = Paper goals

 - evaluate the overhead introduced by using a distributed wiki as